Overview

 Dojo compared with market alternatives

 Among the card machine options in the UK, we’ve been impressed by how popular Dojo has been in the last couple of years.
-It is the card machine I see most across London in small shops and food businesses, so Dojo is doing something right to attract and retain its merchants.
+It’s one of the card machines I see most across London in small shops and food businesses, so Dojo is doing something right to attract and retain its merchants.

-Otherwise, the monthly minimum service charge (£24.95), rental (£20 + VAT) and fixed card rates add up to more than alternatives like SumUp and Square that don’t have monthly fees, just a competitive pay-as-you-go rate of 1.69%-1.75%.
+Alternatives like SumUp and Square don’t have monthly fees, just a competitive pay-as-you-go rate of 1.69%-1.75%.
 Even newcomer Teya with a similar card machine and monthly fee has lower costs.

 Regarding integrations and online features for ecommerce and accounting, Dojo doesn’t have much to offer.
 Square’s platform has a lot more in that area without a contract, such as a free website builder, many remote payment tools and integrations with accounting, marketing, scheduling and other software.